Car Insurance When Buying vs Leasing: Coverage Requirements and Costs

 Buying Out Your Lease

 This is the most nuanced transition.
-When you buy out your lease:
+Before deciding, compare your residual buyout price against the current market value using tools like Kelley Blue Book or Edmunds.
+When you do buy out your lease:

 2. Add your lender as a lienholder if you're financing the buyout

-3. Reassess gap insurance — once you own the car, your gap needs change depending on how much you owe versus the car's market value
+3. Reassess gap insurance — once you own the car, your gap needs change depending on how much you owe versus the car's market value; if your loan balance is close to what the car is worth, you may be able to drop it

 4. Evaluate your coverage levels — you may be able to reduce liability limits and raise your deductible, potentially lowering your premium